 Students attending Cornell Tech full-time will have the opportunity to apply for our on-campus housing facility – The House.
 For more information on housing options and FAQs, please visit the The House website.

-Johnson Cornell Tech MBA Students who begin their program in June 2025 can apply for a Full-Year license (June 2025 – May 2026) starting on Tuesday, March 25, at 10:00 am.
+Johnson Cornell Tech MBA Students who begin their program in June 2026 can apply for a Full-Year license (May 29, 2026 – May 17, 2027) from Tuesday, March 17, at 10:00 am – Thursday, March 26 at 11:59 pm ET.
 The housing application link will be sent to your Cornell email address along with details.
-The Application dates are:

 We are so excited to welcome you this June!
 We will continue to send emails every couple weeks with upcoming deadlines and action items to complete to ensure you are prepared for the start of the semester.